guettli/programming-guidelines/README.md

 ### Hermetic Testing

-This blog from [Google Testing Blog "Hermetic Servers"](https://testing.googleblog.com/2012/10/hermetic-servers.html) explains it in depth:
+This blog from [Google Testing Blog "Hermetic Servers"](https://testing.googleblog.com/2012/10/hermetic-servers.html) explains it in-depth:
-End-to-End tests are faster and less flaky if they run on localhost and don't need other ressources.
+End-to-End tests are faster and less flaky if they run on localhost and don't need other resources.

 ### Unit-Tests may use the ORM.

-Imagine you use a framework which provides you a nice ORM to create, read, update and delete your data.
+Imagine you use a framework that provides you a nice ORM to create, read, update, and delete your data.

 Now you write some backend-methods on top of this ORM.

-And on top of your methods you might provide an HTTP API.
+And on top of your methods, you might provide an HTTP API.

 Imagine you have a class `Ticket` which has a method called `resolve()`.
 This method uses the ORM.

 You want to write a unit-test for this method.

-A purist argue: I only want to unit-test the method, I must not use the ORM since blablabla.
+A purist argues: I only want to unit-test the method, I must not use the ORM since blablabla.

 I understand what the purist wants.
 But I want to get things done.
 I want to make customers happy, not unit-test purists.

-For me it is 100% ok if unit-tests use the ORM.
+For me, it is 100% ok if unit-tests use the ORM.

-With other words: Only mock away things which take too long or things which need ressources which are not available (e.g. a SMTP server).
+In other words: Only mock away things that take too long or things that need resources which are not available (e.g. an SMTP server).

 ### Is config code or data?

-The heading "Is config code or data?" could be phrased "config: DB or git?", too.
+The heading "Is config code or data?" could be phrased as "config: DB or git?", too.

 Where should configuration be stored?

 This is a difficult question.
 At least at the beginning.
-For me most configuration is data, not code.
+For me, most configuration is data, not code.
 That's why the config is in a **database**, not in a text or source code file in a version control system.

-This has one major draw-back.
+This has one major drawback.
 All developers love their version control system.
-Most love git.
+Most developers love git.
 It is such a secure place.
-Nothing can get lost or accidently modified.
+Nothing can get lost or accidentally modified.
 And if a change was wrong, you can always revert to an old version.
 It is like heaven.
 Isn't it?

-No it is not.
+No, it is not.
 The customer can't change it.
 The customer needs to call you and you need to do stupid repeatable useless work.

-For me configuration should be in the database.
+For me, the configuration should be in the database.
 This way you can provide a GUI for the customer to change the config.

-The configuration and recipies for the configuration management is stored in git.
+The configuration and recipes for the configuration management are stored in git.
 But this is a different topic.
-If I speak about configuration management, then I speak mostly about configuring linux servers and networks (aka [Infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code)).
-In my case this is nothing which my customer touches.
+If I speak about configuration management, then I speak mostly about configuring Linux servers and networks (aka [Infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code)).
+In my case, this is nothing which my customer touches.

 ### ForeignKey from code to DB

-This code uses the ORM of django
+This code uses the ORM of Django

 ``` {.sourceCode .python}
 if ....:
     issue.responsible_group=Group.objects.get(name='Leaders')
 ```

-`Group` is a class and referes to a table with the same name.
+`Group` is a class and refers to a table with the same name.
 Each group has a name.
 There is one group (one row) with the name "Leaders".

-Above code is dirty because 'Leaders' is like a ForeignKey from code to a database row.
+The above code is dirty because 'Leaders' is like a ForeignKey from code to a database row.

 How to avoid this?

-Create global config table in your database.
+Create a global config table in your database.
 This table has exactly one row.
 That's the global config.
-There you can create column called "Leaders" and there you store the ForeignKey to the matching group.
+There you can create a column called "Leaders" and there you store the ForeignKey to the matching group.

 ### Testcode is conditionless

-Testcode should not contain conditions (the keyword `if`).
+Test code should not contain conditions (the keyword `if`).
 If you have loops (`for`, `while`) in your tests, then this looks strange, too.

 Tests should be straight forward: